-To do this, Member States can access a range of EU funds, such as the European Social Fund Plus, the European Regional Development Fund, the Just Transition Fund, Horizon Europe and the Digital programme.
+For this purpose, the Member States can access a range of EU funds, such as the European Social Fund Plus, the European Regional Development Fund, the Just Transition Fund, Horizon Europe and the Digital programme.
 The Recovery and Resilience Facility is another essential instrument used by many national governments to strengthen the long-term care sector.